Rsantct/pe.audio.sys.OLD/pre.di.c/doc/01_INSTALL.md

 ### The web page

-To updating your Apache web server you'll need sudo credentials.
+Last step in installing/updating script will update your Apache web server: you'll need sudo credentials.

-Once done you can check the control web from some LAN computer or smartphone
+Once done you can check the control web from some LAN computer or smartphone.

     http://yourPredicHostname.local

+If the control web page seems not to work, please be sure you have:

+    sudo apt install apache2 libapache2-mod-php